-On 7 April 2025, HM Treasury published an Alternative Investment Fund Managers Regulations consultation and the FCA published a Call for Input: Future regulation of alternative fund managers.
-The consultation and call for input both close on 9 June 2025.
+On 9 June 2025, AREF responded to HM Treasury's Alternative Investment Fund Managers Regulations consultation and the FCA's Call for Input: Future regulation of alternative fund managers.

 Following the UK’s decision to leave the EU, the Government transposed the body of EU legislation that applied directly in the UK at the point of exit onto the statute book.
 This included the Alternative Investment Fund Managers Directive (AIFMD).
 HM Treasury are proposing to bring into effect provisions to repeal AIFMD’s firm-facing legislation.
 Where appropriate, the FCA will replace the relevant legal provisions in their rules. .